Skip to content

 Panoramic view of Kilauea Iki from Devastation Trail, Hawai'i Volcanoes National Park

-No exploration of Hawai’i Volcanoes National Park would be complete without an intriguing hike along the Devastation Trail.
-This unique spot allows you to dive into the history of the eruptions of the Kilauea Iki Crater.
+No trip to Hawai’i Volcanoes National Park would be complete without checking out the super dramatic Devastation Trail.
+This spot gives you a front-row seat to the explosive history of Kilauea Iki Crater.

 Hawaiian nene spotted on the Devastation Trail, Hawai'i Volcanoes National Park

-Pele’s hair refers to delicate strands of volcanic glass, while Pele’s tears are tiny pieces of solidified lava droplets.
+Pele’s hair looks like these delicate strands of volcanic glass (but don’t touch – they’ll slice your fingers up!), while Pele’s tears are these tiny blobs of hardened lava droplets.

 directions_walk